Silentely/fuckits/README.en.md

 **I fucking forgot that command.**

-`fuckit.sh` is an AI-powered command-line tool that translates your natural language descriptions directly into executable shell commands.
+`fuckits` is an AI-powered command-line tool that translates your natural language descriptions directly into executable shell commands.

 When you're too lazy to check the `man` pages or search on Google, just `fuck` it.